jambrike/MIDNIGHT/README.md

 # MIDNIGHT
 this is my repository for my first Hack Club project(second submit) and going towards the midnight hackathon in austria.
 Im basically making a game where your chased around by your own mouse!
-The main features will be a single and two player mode where you  can play against the ai or you can have you and your friend running away he targets who evers closest so team work makes the dreamwork.

-I also plan on adding in an adeventure type of mode where you can run away from the cursor and progress onto new pages of the web.
+The main features will be a single and adventure mode where you can run away from the cursor and progress onto new pages of the web.
 I kinda thought it was good idea from when someone was making a desktop bird that follows you around so i went why i dont i make the bird the portal key to next website.

 some basic game instructions:
 use the arrow keys to move around.